The Brady Bunch Movie-1995

 Grade: B+

-Released during a decade known for excess, fun, and light comedy films, especially during the latter half, 1988’s Working Girl was a blockbuster hit at the time, and in modern times is perfectly nestled as an identifier of the decade itself.
+Released during a decade known for excess, fun, and light comedy films, especially in its latter half, 1988’s Working Girl was a blockbuster hit at the time and, in modern times, is perfectly positioned as an identifier of the decade itself.

-This can be both good and bad with both a dated feel and also a whimsical, basic good girl versus a bad approach that is appealing.
+This can be both good and bad, with both a dated feel and a whimsical, basic good girl versus a bad approach that is appealing.

-The film is romantic comedy fluff but is entertaining and features lovely views of New York City- one of my very favorite locales.
+The film is romantic comedy fluff, but it is entertaining and features lovely views of New York City- one of my very favorite locales.

-After Katharine steals Tess’s business idea and passes it off as her own to get in good with handsome Jack Trainer (Harrison Ford), Tess is determined to reveal the truth as a triangle develops between the three individuals.
+After Katharine steals Tess’s business idea and passes it off as her own to get in good with handsome Jack Trainer (Harrison Ford), Tess is determined to reveal the truth as a triangle develops among the three.

-Working Girl feels overwhelmingly like a “1980s film” and while relevant at the time and kindly nostalgic, the film does not hold up well in modern times, rather seeming to be suited for a time capsule, unlocked from time to time for kicks.
+Working Girl feels overwhelmingly like a “1980s film,” and while relevant at the time and kindly nostalgic, it does not hold up well in modern times, seeming better suited to a time capsule, unlocked from time to time for kicks.

-Then there are the inevitable tacky outfits complete with bright colors and shoulder pads as the girls hustle to their dull jobs.
-With these costume tidbits in addition to the filming style the tone just screams the 1980’s.
+Then there are the inevitable tacky outfits, complete with bright colors and shoulder pads, as the girls hustle to their dull jobs.
+With these costume tidbits and the filming style, the tone screams the 1980’s.

 My favorite parts of Working Girl, and the strongest aspects of the film, leaving an indelible impression even after all of these years, are the sweeping camera sequences of New York City featured throughout the film.

-Corporate greed versus the little guy is an adept comparison here.
-Almost borderline fairy tale, the fact that Tess gets the dashing Jack (in real life he would undoubtedly be with Katharine) makes the film good, escapist fare.
+Corporate greed versus the little guy is an apt comparison here.
+Almost borderline fairy-tale, the fact that Tess gets the dashing Jack (in real life, he would undoubtedly be with Katharine) makes the film good escapist fare.

 The working-class Staten Island versus the sophisticated Manhattan is another theme worth mentioning.

 Thirty years beyond its original release.
-1988’s Working Girl now seems dated, dusty, and of its time like many similar style films, but does still contain some of the enjoyment undoubtedly beholden to it at the time of release.
+1988’s Working Girl now seems dated, dusty, and of its time, like many similar-style films, but it still retains some of the enjoyment that undoubtedly made it a hit at the time of release.

 A film that is fine to take out of the vault, dust off, and enjoy for some good escapist cinema and a predictable story of good overcoming bad.